AU is committed to mitigating costs to the greatest possible extent

 American University understands that paying for your college education may seem daunting, especially in these hard economic times, and we are committed to utilizing our considerable resources to help motivated students attain a valued degree at a reasonable cost.

 Advance Planning: Unique to university budgeting in higher education, AU’s budget follows a 2-year cycle.
-In February 2013, the AU Board of Trustees approved a university budget for the next two years (Academic Years 2013-14 and 2014-15) that carefully balances the most important needs of our constituents with sound financial management, and maintains momentum for the strategic priorities of the institution, even in a challenging economic time.
+In March 2015, the AU Board of Trustees approved a university budget for the next two years (Academic Years 2015-16 and 2016-17) that carefully balances the most important needs of our constituents with sound financial management, and maintains momentum for the strategic priorities of the institution.

-Moderate Increases: The 2.9 percent increase in tuition and fees (which is the lowest increase on record, dating back to the mid-1970s) for the next two academic years will also be below the national average according to the College Board, continuing a 10-year trend where AU’s average tuition and mandatory fee increase tuition increases have been below the national average.
+Moderate Increases: The 3 and 3.5 percent increase in tuition and fees for the next two academic years will also be below the national average according to the College Board, continuing a 10-year trend where AU’s average tuition and mandatory fee increase tuition increases have been below the national average.
 We will be vigilant in our commitment to moderate increases going forward and will increase financial aid, commensurate with any increase in tuition.

 A Focus on the Process: Most recently, we’ve focused on our financial aid distribution process.
 Since 2009, we have shifted our institutional expenditures from merit to need-based aid to mitigate cost, increase affordability and decrease student indebtedness.
 We have also committed to funding low income Pell-eligible students.